johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 > Africanness and (theological) correctness should not be measured in either dissimilarity or similarity to the West.
 The way forward is to measure the Africanness of any theology purporting to be African by the degree to which it speaks to the needs of Africans in their total context.
 Quite naturally, the needs of African Christians should be taken seriously when determining these needs — *Tite Tienou, The Uphill Road: Indigenous African Christian Theologies, 1990*

-Although Maize Plant Discipleship is authored by an outsider to Africa, it could and would not have developed without the critical input, as well as missional energy, encouragement, friendship and culture of African people.
-At each stage of its formation, it has been:
+Maize Plant Discipleship has been authored by an outsider to Africa.
+Even so, its development is entirely a response to African contexts.
+At every stage, the missional energy and cultural perspective of African people has been crucial.
+It is the response of African pastors, students, missionaries and young people that has called Maize Plant Discipleship into being.

--	authored exclusively in response to African leaders and learners

--	road-tested in collaboration with African leaders and learners
+In particular, between 2003 and 2010, leaders from *Assemblée Evangélique de Pentecôte* and *Mouvement des Jeunes Serviteurs de Dieu* regularly organised leadership training conferences, in Léo and Ouagadougou.
+This collaboration facilitated the continual exposure and refinement of the teaching that now forms Maize Plant Discipleship.

-In this final stage of development, it has been formulated for publication as a series of low-cost, practical, relevant and accessible modular handbooks, in response to missiological doctoral research carried out amongst leaders and learners in Burkina Faso.
+In this latest stage of development, *doctoral research*, carried out amongst Burkinabé leaders and learners, has led to Maize Plant Discipleship's formulation as a series of low-cost, modular handbooks.
+Handbooks that are practical, relevant and accessible for use in African contexts.

 <!--\begin {pause}-->